 - Only Sane Man: Count Witte, who recognizes the need for reform and the recklessness of going to the first World War in 1914—see The Cassandra above.
-Kerensky is almost this, save for his fatal error of deciding to keep Russia in the unwinnable war.
+Kerensky is almost this, except for his fatal error of deciding to keep Russia involved in World War I when it was unwinnable for Russia.
 Alexei is this among the family, who sadly understands that they may not be alive in the near future.

 - Rasputinian Death: The Trope Maker.
 Later historical research has shown that Yusupov's story was nonsense—Rasputin's death was perfectly ordinary, shot three times with the last a Boom, Headshot!, no cakes and poison—but at the time the movie was made this was believed to be how Rasputin really died.Rasputin: I've been poisoned... you tried to kill me... you all have.
 You silly fools...
 I thought I could trust you... you silly fools... you can't even KILL properly.
 You're too small to destroy me.